Sabine Parish veteran turning 100, shares story of surprise attack on Pearl Harbor

 “We didn’t have any money.
 We went to the station, and they said it was too late for us to do anything.
 Come back tomorrow.”

-So, they had to stay overnight at a police station.
+So, they stayed overnight at a police station.
 The following morning, they enlisted in the United States Navy.
 He says they were walking along the sidewalk when a police officer picked them up.

 “Then I got sunk on Dec.
 7. First, it all started with Oklahoma.
 It was easy.
 She gradually rolled over, and we slid off the bottom of it,” said Mahaffey.

 Three torpedos hit the ship soon after the attack started.
 Two more struck the vessel as it began to capsize.
-Some crew members were trapped inside surviving air pockets as the battleship overturned until air rescuers could cut holes in the bottom to rescue them.
+As the battleship overturned, some crew members became trapped inside a few surviving air pockets.
+They remained there until air rescuers could cut holes in the bottom to rescue them.

 Jesse spent about five years serving in the United States Army.